Innopolis-Robotics-Society/FaceGuardV3/docs/user-acceptance-tests.md

 **Result:** Passed
 **Executed by:** Customer (role: admin)
-**Comments:** Add a field with automatic validation so the admin is able to input only the valid date **Resulting PBIs:** [#219](https://github.com/Innopolis-Robotics-Society/FaceGuardV3/issues/219)
+**Comments:** Add a field with automatic validation so the admin is able to input only the valid date.
+**Resulting PBIs:** [#219](https://github.com/Innopolis-Robotics-Society/FaceGuardV3/issues/219)